williamxz/googleearthengine/README.md

 - Use rclone on scdt.stanford.edu to transfer files from Google Drive to atlas.
 This will provide you with speeds around 100 MB/s.

 ## Prerequisites
+- Know how to use atlas and conda environments.
+There is a demo here: https://github.com/KellyYutongHe/atlasdemo
 - Have a Google Earth Engine account.
 You will need to apply for access.
 This may take a day to be approved.
 Do this using your Stanford account, as you will need a lot of space on Google Drive.
 - Set up rclone on scdt.stanford.edu and mount your Google Drive.
 You will use this to transfer files from Google Drive to atlas.
 - Make sure to set up your conda environment on atlas so you don't run out of space